 In the past few years, IoT has transformed the home design process, the healthcare industry, and even the home and corporate security world.
-Now, the technology is changing another landscape: the workplace.
+Now, technology is changing another landscape: the workplace.
 By 2025, IoT will aid in streamlining business operations and supporting economies, saving $11 trillion annually.
 According to recent research by Inmarsat, almost 95 percent of companies are actively trying to improve their environmental impact and sustainability using the Internet of Things.
 Transportation companies are reducing their carbon footprint, workplaces are managing their energy usage more effectively, and companies are even experiencing the cost benefits of being environmentally friendly.

 Here are a few ways IoT has become a foundational element in helping companies go green: